aws-samples/aws-stepfunctions-examples/sam/app-low-code-you-know-counter/README.md

 Those resources created include the following

 * S3 buckets for the media file and transcription results
-* Step Functions to process the media and produce the filler counter results
+* Step Function to process the media and produce the filler counter results
 * Glue table to describe the Transcribe results data used by an Athena query

 The AWS services and tools involved are as follows